 - Warp beam from the countermarch floor loom.
 The Countermarch Floor Loom was made for Anna Apinis by fellow survivors of World War II, in Memmingen, a displaced persons camp in Germany with wood scavenged from bombed-out ruins.
 It was designed by Anna's husband Ervins.
 Anna used the loom to weave traditional Latvian designs using threads gathered by unraveling old scraps of fabric.
 Anna brought the loom with her to Australia and continued to weave Latvian designs on it.

-- Long, narrow, rectangular length of wood featuring a small hole at either end.
-A white cord is threaded and knotted through one of the holes.
+- Long, narrow, rectangular length of wood featuring a small hole and groove at either end.

 - Acquisition Information:

 |Dimensions:||1.5 cm (Height), 2.7 cm (Width), 115.5 cm (Length)|

 |Tagged with:||looms, weaving, latvian immigration, latvian communities, handcrafts, woodworking|